The entrance test for 2021 entry will be held on Saturday 12 September 2020.

 - Children may bring something to read prior to the test, e.g. a book or magazine.
 Puzzle books are not allowed.

-A range of publications designed to assist preparation for school admission tests are available from leading bookshops.
+A range of publications designed to assist preparation for school admission tests are available online and from leading bookshops.

 Intensive coaching or tuition is not in the long term best interests of your child.
 The Grammar Schools in Birmingham is in no way connected to, nor does it endorse or recommend, the services of any organisation or agency purporting to offer tuition and/or revision courses for children to assist in preparing them for school entrance tests.